ProboCI/probo-docs/docs/plugins/lamp-plugin.md

 | `phpConstants` | A hash of constants, such as {const1: 'const1Value', const2: 'const2Value',}.
 This will overwrite any other auto_prepend_file directives in your php.ini.
 Accepts a **hash** value. |
 | `phpMods` | An array of php5 modules to enable (should be installed via installPackages if needed).
 Accepts an **array** value. |

+### Modify PHP Environment Options in a Build
+Probo builds have their own isolated `php.ini` files.
+Specific PHP options for your build can be modified using the `phpIniOptions` configuration option in  your `.probo.yaml` file.
+The `phpIniOptions` configuration option must be paired with a LAMPApp compatible [Probo Plugin](https://docs.probo.ci/plugins/) to set specific PHP settings within the plugin's steps.

+See below for an example YAML config that sets custom `upload_max_filesize`, `post_max_size`, and `memory_limit` PHP settings values for a Probo Build using the [Probo LAMPApp plugin](/plugins/lamp-plugin/).

+{% highlight yaml %}
+steps:
+  - name: LAMPApp site configuration example.
+    plugin: LAMPApp
+    databaseName: example
+    databaseUser: example
+    phpIniOptions:
+      upload_max_filesize: 25M
+      post_max_size: 25M
+      memory_limit: 256M
+{% endhighlight %}

 ## Apache Configuration

 {: .table .table-striped .table-bordered}